pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 Fixations are calculated automatically in Pupil Cloud after uploading a recording and are included in relevant downloads.
 The downloads for gaze mapping enrichments ([Reference Image Mapper](/pupil-cloud/enrichments/reference-image-mapper/#export-format), [Marker Mapper](/pupil-cloud/enrichments/marker-mapper/#export-format)) also include "mapped fixations".

+Saccades are defined as the fragments between fixations.
+They are also calculated automatically on Pupil Cloud after uploading a recording and are included in relevant downloads.
+Because the fixation detector is built to compensate for head-motion, not for smooth pursuit, blinks and smooth pursuit eye movements would break fixations, introducing more "gaps".

 The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head movements.
 Especially movements due to vestibulo-ocular reflex are compensated for, which is not the case for most other fixation detection algorithms.
-Read more about that in the [Pupil Labs fixation detector whitepaper](https://docs.google.com/document/d/1dTL1VS83F-W1AZfbG-EogYwq2PFk463HqwGgshK3yJE/export?format=pdf)
+Read more about that in the [Pupil Labs fixation detector whitepaper](https://docs.google.com/document/d/1dTL1VS83F-W1AZfbG-EogYwq2PFk463HqwGgshK3yJE/export?format=pdf) and in this [publication](https://link.springer.com/article/10.3758/s13428-024-02360-0) that discusses our approach.

 ## 3D Eye States